Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/focusnames.md

 # Focusnames
-When this package is enabled, colors the focus names of the NPCs in appropriate colors according to the behavior defined below (alpha values are taken into account).
+This package colors the focus names of the NPCs in appropriate colors according to the behavior defined below (alpha values are taken into account).
 Also affects monsters.
 (Mobs/Items get Color_Neutral)

 ## Dependencies